shshende/Pizza-delivery-api/README.md

 | *GET* | ```/orders/orders/{order_id}/``` | _Retrieve an order_|_Superuser_|
 | *GET* | ```/orders/user/order/{order_id}/``` | _Get user's specific order_|
 | *GET* | ```/docs/``` | _View API documentation_|_All users_|
+POST	/restaurants/create	Create a new restaurant	All users GET	/restaurants/list	List all restaurants	All users GET	/restaurants/{restaurant_id}	Retrieve a specific restaurant by ID	All users POST	/restaurants/menu	Add a menu to a restaurant	All users GET	/restaurants/{restaurant_id}/menus	List all menus for a specific restaurant	All users GET	/restaurants/search	Search restaurants with filtering options	All users

 ## How to run the Project
 - Install Postgreql